 - Eat foods high in omega-3 – Omega-3 enriched foods increase your HDL level (the good kind) and do a great job in protecting your heart.
 Salmon, tuna and mackerel are a good source of omega-3 and help to reduce inflammation in the body.

 - Decrease trans fats.
 Reduce high cholesterol foods.
 High cholesterol foods include many animal foods, such as meats, shrimp, dairy products and egg yolks.
 We do not advise you to strictly cut down on these foods as they do not make a huge difference to your overall cholesterol.
 Ultimately, it is being aware on what and how much you are consuming.
 If you know you are eating too much red meat, for instance, why not try a vegetarian meal one night?
 By doing this you are proactively reducing your high cholesterol foods and, in turn, your intake of saturated fats.
 Trans fats raise your overall cholesterol levels, so it is important to keep an eye on this.
 Trans fats is sometimes listed on food labelling as ‘partially hydrogenated vegetable oil’ which can be found in products, such as margarine, cakes, cookies and crackers.

-- Increase your soluble fibre – You can find soluble fibre in foods like oats, barley, rice bran and legumes.
-Not only may soluble fibre improve your gut bacteria and blood sugar levels, but it also reduces the absorption of cholesterol into your bloodstream.
+- Increase your soluble fiber – You can find soluble fiber in foods like oats, barley, rice bran and legumes.
+Not only may soluble fiber improve your gut bacteria and blood sugar levels, but it also reduces the absorption of cholesterol into your bloodstream.

 Take small steps to increase your well-being and you will find that they are more manageable than making small drastic changes.
 A healthy lifestyle is a long-term habit so starting somewhere is better than nowhere.